gettyio/tronsr-template/INTRO.md

 Each token have one or more connectors to a network that hold balances of TWX, The TWX Token allow TronWalletMe users to connect into a hub that can execute instantly purchase tokens directly through a smart contract, at a price that is continuously recalculated to balance buy and sell volumes.

-TWXE is the fork of the Bancor Protocol that evolved to run on TRON network.
+TWXE is a fork of the Bancor Protocol that evolved to run on TRON network.
 With the high TPS offered by TRON we are creating a truly autonomous decentralized p2p exchange.

 ## More info
 https://www.tronwallet.me/